Ema clan castle ruins: Takaharasuwa Castle

 The Takaharasuwa Castle (高原諏訪城跡) was a yamashiro-style Japanese castle located in the Kamioka neighborhood of Hida city.
-It was built in the Muromachi period to be the wartime stronghold of the Ema clan, who normally resided at the Shimodate residence near the base of the 60 meter mountain.
+It was built in the Muromachi period to be the wartime stronghold of the Ema clan, who normally resided at the Shimodate residence near the base of the 60-meter mountain.
 The castle is on the edge of a long and narrow ridge which spreads to the south, on the eastern side of the jōkamachi.
-The castle consisted of a northern and a southern stronghold, separated by a 20 meter wide dry moat.
+The castle consisted of a northern and a southern stronghold, separated by a 20-meter-wide dry moat.
 The central enclosure measured 40 by 20 meters and was protected by clay ramparts and a combination of vertical and horizontal dry moats.
-These enclosures were reached by a narrow winding path overlooked by many points form which the defenders could fire down on any attackers attempting to ascend the mountain.
+These enclosures were reached by a narrow winding path overlooked by many points from which the defenders could fire down on any attackers attempting to ascend the mountain.
 Following the defeat of the Ema clan in 1582, the castle fell quickly to a counterattack by the Kojima clan, vassals of the Anegakōji, partly due to the fact that its defenses had been partly destroyed by a severe winter and had yet to be repaired.
 The ruins today consist of some remnants of the moats, clay ramparts, and outlines of some kuruwa enclosures.